Olivier Monterrubio

 Olivier Monterrubio (born 8 August 1976) is a French former professional footballer who played as a midfielder.
-He played for FC Nantes, Stade Rennais, RC Lens, FC Sion in Switzerland, and FC Lorient.
+He played for Nantes, Rennes, Lens, Sion in Switzerland, and Lorient.

 Club career

 Nantes

 Monterrubio started his professional career at Nantes in 1996.
 Product of the famed "Centre of Formation" of Nantes, he was in the same crop of players such as Mickaël Landreau.
 He was an essential part of the squad in the 1998–99 season, and his winning penalty handed Nantes the Coupe de France title in 1999.
 He also scored the winning goal in the 1999 Trophée des Champions and played as a substitute when Nantes won the 2000 Coupe de France Final.
 Finally, in 2001, Monterrubio became a Ligue 1 winner with Les Canaries.

-Stade Rennais
+Rennes

-In the summer of 2001, Monterrubio signed for fierce rivals Stade Rennais.
+In the summer of 2001, Monterrubio signed for fierce rivals Rennes.
 Despite having a quiet start to his spell at the club, he became one of their key players, establishing a deadly partnership with Swiss striker Alexander Frei.
 In the 2004–05 season, he led Ligue 1 in assists while Frei was the top scorer.
 Such was his influence, that he has inherited the captain's armband from Cyril Jeunechamp.